talkable/talkable-docs/source/campaigns/views.rst

 |br|
 2. Is the recipient email in a valid email format (i.e. Talkable mail servers can deliver an email to a real recipient)?
-If so, we move on to campaign specific rules to determine whether or not the email should be sent (see `Email sending conditions` sectopn inside each Email-View).
+If so, we move on to campaign specific rules to determine whether or not the email should be sent (see `Email sending conditions` section inside each Email-View).

 After pre-validation Talkable campaign level validation kicks in: